l473n7dR34m/Xherpa/README.md

 ---

 ### System Info
-Displays core system information at a glance — including hostname, OS version, uptime, memory and storage usage, and timezone.
+Displays core system information at a glance, including hostname, OS version, uptime, memory and storage usage, and timezone.
 This allows users and IT staff to quickly assess performance and system health.

 <p align="center">